 I have a lot of brilliant ideas.

-While this question may seem very simple to answer, it measures a manic-deprecieve personality disorder, If you answer strongly agree then this is one indicaor that you have a manic persoanlity disorder.
+While this question may seem very simple to answer, it measures a manic-depressive personality disorder, If you answer strongly agree then this is one indicator that you have a manic personality disorder.

-How we prepare you for your Written Selection Test (WTS), Personality profile and Group assessment for Fire Rescue Victoria (FRV):
+How we prepare you for FRV's Written Selection Test (WST), Personality profile and Group Assessment:

 The Institute of Psychometric Coaching has developed a variety of tailored preparations to ensure you are ready for your tests with Fire and Rescue Victoria..